Gas Powered Equipment Returns and Warranties and How To Deal With Them

 2. Manufactures Warranty: The company who built the product.
 Besides the written statement in your operators manual, the manufacture in most cases reviews warranty repairs and will only reimburse the mechanic for certain repairs (it is very much like the hospital bill you get versus what the insurance will actually pay) In addition, most manufactures use specific repair centers to perform their work (just like car dealerships) In other words you can’t take your new Cub Cadet you bought at Home Depot to your local repair shop down the street.
 You have to call the number in your warranty statement (in the manual) then take it to the “authorized” repair center Cub Cadet tells you to.
 (I’m not picking on Cub here, all the manufactures have this procedure now)

-Just so you know: Sears Retail Stores, Sears Hometown, Craftsman, and Sears Repair Services are now all different companies and while the store/sears.com can assist you in getting your item fixed, Craftsman and Sears Repair Services now make the repair and determination if it is a warranty repair.
+Just so you know: Sears Retail Stores, Sears Hometown, Craftsman, and Sears Repair Services are now all different companies and while the store/sears.com can assist you in getting your item fixed, Sears Repair Services Tech now makes the repair and determination if it is a warranty repair.
 BEFORE YOU USE YOUR EQUIPMENT READ THE WARRANTY STATEMENT IN YOUR OPERATORS MANUAL!

 3. Extended warranty/protection plan: Think of these as an insurance policy or prepaid repair/service plan.
 Most include wear and tear items and operator error but do not include bad fuel, fire, or operator abuse.
 None of them include regular maintenance items like oil changes, air filters, and filling the item with fuel.
 KNOW WHAT IS NOT COVERED BEFORE YOU BUY!